danarviv/project-01/commands.md

 # kubernets project-part-01
-# Commands of the first part of the projct
+Commands of the first part of the projct:

 1.
 kubectl create deployment nginx-pod-dan --image=nginx:alpine